 Imposition of sentence suspended.
 If the judge initially suspended the imposition of sentence, the judge can impose any sentence authorized at the time probation was granted.
 Basically, this option leaves the door open for the judge.
 Say Daniel is convicted of theft with a maximum sentence of five years in prison.
 The judge suspends the imposition of sentence (handing down the sentence) and grants him three years of probation with an order to serve six months in jail as a condition of probation.
 If Daniel violates and the judge decides to revoke and terminate probation, the judge can sentence him to credit for time served (six months) up to the maximum of five years in prison.

 Execution of sentence suspended.
-If the judge originally suspended "execution" of sentence, the judge has already chosen the sentence that will be imposed if probation is revoked.
+If the judge originally suspended "execution" (or carrying out) of the sentence, the judge has already chosen the sentence that will be imposed if probation is revoked.
 In this case, the judge imposed (handed down) the sentence but stopped short of executing it (sending the defendant to prison).
 Say Daniel is convicted of theft with a maximum sentence of five years in prison.
 The judge sentences him to three years but suspends execution of the sentence and grants him three years of probation.
 If Daniel violates probation and the judge decides to revoke and terminate probation, the judge has no choice but to send him to prison for three years (the five-year maximum is off the table here).

 If you think you might be in violation of the terms and conditions of your probation, talk to a lawyer.
 A lawyer can review your terms with you and advise you on how to respond to a potential motion to revoke probation.
 If you face a revocation hearing, be sure to consult an experienced criminal defense lawyer who can represent you in court.
 Violating your probation can land you in jail or prison.